Five peas from a pod

 ‘The Good Lord himself has planted it and let it thrive so as to bring you hope and happiness, my dearest child – and me as well!’ the happy mother said and smiled at the flower as if to one of God’s good angels.

-But now it’s time to talk about the other peas! – yes, the one that few out into the great wide world: ‘Catch me if you can!’ fell into the roof gutter and ended up in a pigeon’s crop, where it lay like Jonas in the whale.
-The two lazy ones also ended up being eaten by pigeons, and that is a way of being extremely useful; but the fourth one that wanted to get up to the sun – it fell into the gutter in the street, and it lay there for days and weeks, in the foul water, where it really started to swell.
+But now it’s time to talk about the other peas! – yes, the one that flew out into the great wide world: ‘Catch me if you can!’ fell into the roof gutter and ended up in a pigeon’s crop, where it lay like Jonas in the whale.
+The two lazy ones also ended up being eaten by pigeons, and that is a way of being extremely useful; but the fourth one that wanted to get up to the sun – it fell into the gutter in the street, and it lay there for days and weeks, in the foul water, where it really started to swell up.

 ‘I’m getting so nice and fat!’ the pea said.
 ‘I’ll burst eventually, and I don’t think any pea can get any farther than that, or has ever done.
 I am the most remarkable of the five peas from the pea pod.

 But the young girl at the attic window stood with shining eyes, a healthy bloom on her cheeks, and she folded her delicate hands above the pea flower and thanked the Lord God for it.